-This round was opened in September 2015 and closed at the end of March 2016.
-The University of Nairobi has been selected as the awardee.
+This round was opened in September 2015 and closed at the end of March 2016 and the University of Nairobi has been selected as the awardee.
 Their CubeSat "1KUNS-PF" was deployed in May 2018.
-This was a technology demonstration mission aiming to test in-house developed and critical technologies and also to test Earth observation applications to acquire data to monitor agriculture and coastal areas.
+This was a technology demonstration mission aiming to test in-house developed and critical technologies.

 The United Nations Office for Outer Space Affairs and Avio S.p.A.
 (Avio) have joined forces at the 74th session of the United Nations General Assembly to announce an agreement to cooperate on providing institutions from the UN Member States, in particular developing countries.
 The first round has closed in April 2021 and is under selection.